kingyau991319/IERG3280_Project/README.md

 # person_data
-That is my csv file to count and store the data, for reference and monitoring
+That is my csv file to count and store the data, for reference and monitoring The data is simulated by me.

 # output.txt
 It is the output data file to show the real number
-I have not set the threshold for that because that is depend on the
+I have not set the threshold for that because that is depend on the limited data set size